EMK2473/Promise-Coin-Flip/README.md

 - [Questions](#questions)

 ## Description
-A demonstration of how 'promises' work using a coin flip and 'Uberfor the example.
+A demonstration of how 'promises' work using a coin flip and 'Uber' for the example.

 ## Installation Requirements
 inquirer@8.2.4

 ## Application Usage
-Look at the code and run the command line to visually see how promisework.
+Use this application by reviewing the code and run the command line to visually see how a promise works.
+Promises are dependent on much more than a coin flip, but for this examples purposes we leave it to chance!

 ## Contributions
 Eric Keeton